What is the FAFSA Simplification Act?

 - Reducing the number of questions in the FAFSA by two-thirds, going from 108 to just 36, while changing the language in which the questions are redacted to make them more comprehensible.

-- Revamping the entire Federal Student Aid website with a new platform that allows students to import tax return information, as well as personal and parental information to improve accuracy.
+- Revamping the entire Federal Student Aid website with a new platform allowing students to import tax return and personal and parental information to improve accuracy.

-- Maximize the reuse of previously collected data, including documents used to prove homelessness or dependency override, so students don’t have to collect these each year if their situation hasn’t changed.
+- Maximizing the reuse of previously collected data, including documents used to prove homelessness or dependency override, so students don’t have to collect these each year if their situation hasn’t changed.

 - Repealing the limitations regarding the number of years students can receive Direct Subsidized federal loans.

-- Expanding Pell Grant eligibility to students who were previously ineligible due to drug-related convictions or incarceration, as well as changing the way Pell Grant eligibility is calculated.
+- Expanding Pell Grant eligibility to students previously ineligible due to drug-related convictions or incarceration and changing how Pell Grant eligibility is calculated.

-- Restoring Pell Grant lifetime eligibility for students whose school closed while they were enrolled, as well as to those who were defrauded by their schools.
+- Restoring Pell Grant lifetime eligibility for students whose schools closed while they were enrolled and those whose schools were defrauded.

 - Removing the requirement for male students between the ages of 18 and 25 to register with the Selective Service System to receive federal student aid.